nodesman/couchbase-mobile-portal/md-docs/ready/training/12-scale.md

 1. Log on VM5 (sync-gateway).
 1. `cd deploy`
-1. Run the Sync Gateway install script passing the IP of VM1 where Couchbase Server is running.
+1. Run the Sync Gateway install latest script passing the IP of VM1 where Couchbase Server is running.

     ```bash
-    sudo ./install_sync_gateway.sh VM1
+    sudo ./install_latest_sync_gateway.sh VM1
     ```

 1. Log on VM4 (nginx).